evtdigital-hdruk/frontend-app-payment/docs/how_tos/localized_currency.rst

 Future work
 ***********

-Currently, USD is hardcoded as the currency in which we accept payments.
+Currently, GBP is hardcoded as the currency in which we accept payments.
 At some point this should become configurable.

 ***************
 Troubleshooting